What SPF Sunscreen should You choose for Your Skin?

 However, like window tint for your car, there is an optimal range of protection from sunscreen, and it’s not always the highest number.

 Let’s take you through some facts to answer

 It’s logical to think that the higher the number on the bottle, the more effective the sunscreen must be.
 This is not the case, though.

 At some point, there is no more protection that can be offered to your skin.
-That level of protection usually tops out at about SPF 50.
+That level of protection from sunlight effect usually tops out at about SPF 50.

 This is simply due to the melanin level in their skin that keeps them from burning as quickly.
 No matter what, though, the optimal range of sunscreen protection doesn’t exceed 50 in most documented cases.

 From SPF 30 to SPF 50, you’re still talking about coverage in the 90th percentile.
 The few percentage differences don’t make that much of a difference unless you’re looking at the price tag.